 Notes: In addition to the three-hour weekly class time, students are expected to sign up for individual tutorials with the instructor.

 Taught in English

 RES-210 Great Books: The Literature of Nineteenth-Century Russia

 Spring.
 Credits: 4

 In no other culture has literature occupied the central role it enjoyed in nineteenth-century Russia.
 Political, social, and historical constraints propelled Russian writers into the roles of witness, prophet, and sage.
 Yet, far from being limited to the vast, dark 'Big Question' novels of legend, Russian literature offers much humor, lyricism, and fantasy.
 We will focus on the Russian novel as a reaction to western European forms of narrative and consider the recurring pattern of the strong heroine and the weak hero.
 Authors will include: Pushkin, Lermontov, Gogol, Turgenev, Tolstoy, Dostoevsky, and Chekhov.

 Applies to requirement(s): Humanities

 D. Brooks

 Notes: Taught in English

 RES-211 Topics in Twentieth-Century Russian Literature

 Topics in Twentieth-Century Russian Literature provide students with an intensive study of major writers, themes, and paradigm shifts in Russian literature during this turbulent century.

+RES-211CA Topics in Twentieth-Century Russian Literature: 'Russophone Worlds of Siberia and Central Asia'

+Fall.
+Credits: 4

+In the 1920s, the Soviet Union laid claim to a landmass encompassing much of Eastern Europe, the circumpolar Arctic, and Central Asia.
+In engaging the populations that occupied this stretch of Eurasia, Soviet power observed a twofold approach: promoting ethnic minorities' and Indigenous peoples' national cultures, while simultaneously centering Russian as the shared tongue of an international socialist project.
+Our course will survey this project's complex, contradictory cultural artifacts - both colonial and decolonial in their aims - with a particular focus on modern Siberia and Central Asia.
+We will read, in English translation, novels, poems, and other texts by Russophone authors from Kyrgyzstan, Uzbekistan, north/eastern Siberia, and other spaces.

+Applies to requirement(s): Humanities Other Attribute(s): Writing-Intensive

+D. Brooks

+Notes: Taught in English

 RES-211MM Topics in Twentieth-Century Russian Literature: 'Diabolic Carnival: Bulgakov's Master and Margarita and Its Contexts'

 Not Scheduled for This Year.
 Credits: 4

 Mephistopheles in Moscow?
 The Gospel retold?
 At turns both wildly comic and metaphysically profound, Bulgakov's novel has been a cult classic since its unexpected discovery in 1967.
 This course will consider Bulgakov's masterpiece together with some of its literary, historical, and social contexts.
-Additional readings from Goethe, Gogol, E.T.A.Hoffman, Akhmatova, and others.
+Additional readings from Goethe, Gogol, E.T.A.
+Hoffman, Akhmatova, and others.

 Applies to requirement(s): Humanities

 P. Scotto

 Notes: Taught in English

 RES-213 War and Peace

-Not Scheduled for This Year.
+Fall.
 Credits: 4

 We will be engaged in a close reading of a translation of Tolstoy's epic novel War and Peace.
 Tolstoy's sweeping account of men and women caught up in Russia's desperate struggle to survive against the onslaught of Napoleon's army is often considered among the greatest novels.
-We will focus on Tolstoy's literary strategies, philosophy, and historical contexts.
+We will focus on Tolstoy's literary strategies, philosophy, and historical

 Applies to requirement(s): Humanities

 P. Scotto

 Notes: Taught in English.